Understanding Capital Allowances

 This section is only relevant if you operate your business as a sole trader or partnership and is therefore not relevant if your business is a limited company.

-Where a business asset is used partly for private purposes the entitlement to capital allowances are restricted.
+Where a business asset is used partly for private purposes, the entitlement to capital allowances is restricted.
 The asset is not included in any pool but is the subject of a separate calculation.

 The allowances are computed in the normal way so can in theory attract the 100% AIA.

 However, only the business use proportion is allowed for tax purposes.
-Private use of assets by employees does not require any restriction of capital allowances.
+The private use of assets by employees does not require any restriction on capital allowances.

 How can we help you today?